github/docs/content/billing/managing-billing-for-your-products/managing-billing-for-github-actions/viewing-your-github-actions-usage.md

 ## Viewing {% data variables.product.prodname_actions %} usage for your enterprise account

 {% ifversion billing-beta-enterprise %}

-{% note %}
+> [!NOTE]

-**Note:** If your enterprise is enrolled in the Billing {% data variables.release-phases.private_preview %} for {% data variables.product.prodname_actions %}, you will not see {% data variables.product.prodname_actions %} usage on the existing billing pages.
+> If your enterprise is enrolled in the Billing {% data variables.release-phases.private_preview %} for {% data variables.product.prodname_actions %}, you will not see {% data variables.product.prodname_actions %} usage on the existing billing pages.

-{% endnote %}
 {% endif %}

 Enterprise owners and billing managers can view {% data variables.product.prodname_actions %} usage for an enterprise account.

-{% note %}
+> [!NOTE]

-**Note:** Billing details for enterprise accounts don't summarize the usage minutes for each operating system. {% data reusables.actions.enterprise-billing-details %}
+> Billing details for enterprise accounts don't summarize the usage minutes for each operating system. {% data reusables.actions.enterprise-billing-details %}

-{% endnote %}

 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.settings-tab %}